richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/Sources/iot/README.md

     iot_config.h
     - Must be updated by user to specify "raw" MQTT credentials and TLS certificates.
-    - Generates or derives the actual MQTT credentials based on the information stored in iot_config.h
+    - iot_utils.c generates/derives the actual MQTT credentials based on the information stored in iot_config.h
     - Default:
 	  - MQTT_BROKER
 	  - MQTT_BROKER_PORT = 8883